The club's annual general meeting took place at St Cyprians church on Thursday

 Nepaul with 6 out of 7 - see final results of the B section.

-selection of photos taken by Adhir Lalla at this event.
+There used to be a selection of photos taken by Adhir Lalla at this event on the

 The writer was away for 10 days recently, serving as deputy arbiter at the African Junior